 - Move your cursor to the bottom right of the Windows Task Manager window and click on Restart.

-With just a few clicks Windows 10 will be ready with the desired changes and you will no longer need to reboot your PC Now, let’s see how to Create Shortcut to Restart Windows Explorer in Windows 10.
+With just a few clicks Windows 11 or 10 will be ready with the desired changes and you will no longer need to reboot your PC Now, let’s see how to Create Shortcut to Restart Windows Explorer in Windows 11 or 10.